goyek/goyek/README.md

 - API similar to [testing](https://golang.org/pkg/testing) so it is possible to use e.g. [testify](https://github.com/stretchr/testify) for asserting.

 To sum up, **taskflow** is not magical.
 Write regular Go code.
 No build tags or special names for functions.

+### Why not to use Task

+While [Task](https://taskfile.dev/) is simpler and easier to use than [Make](https://www.gnu.org/software/make/) it still has some problems:

+- Requires to learn Task's YAML sturcture and the [minimalistic, cross-platform interpreter](https://github.com/mvdan/sh#gosh) which it uses.
+- Debugging and testing tasks is not fun.
+- Harder to make some reusable tasks.
+- Requires to "install" the tool. **taskflow** leverages `go run` and Go Modules so that you can be sure that everyone uses the same version of **taskflow**.

+### Why not to use Bazel

+[Bazel](https://bazel.build/) is a very sophisticated tool which is [created to efficiently handle complex and long-running build pipelines](https://en.wikipedia.org/wiki/Bazel_(software)#Rationale).
+It requires the build target inputs and outputs to be fully specified.

+**taskflow** is just a simple library that is mainly supposed to create a build pipeline consisting of commands like `go vet`, `go test`, `go build`.
+However, take notice that **taskflow** is a library.
+Nothing prevents you from, for example, using [Mage's target package](https://pkg.go.dev/github.com/magefile/mage/target) to make your build pipeline more efficient.

 ## Contributing